April 21, 2022

 For a quick recap, check out the sketches below.
 You can also view the videos and slide decks for a limited time by viewing the 2022 CI/CD SKILup Day on demand.

-There are plenty of events, webinars, and in-person opportunities on the calendar for 2022.
+There are plenty of events, webinars, and in-person opportunities on the calendar.
 Check out the full DevOps Institute event calendar: https://www.devopsinstitute.com/events/

 Get DevOps Certified